SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

   change to yellow.
 So to make normal then you must push the code to the github account.
-- In linux when you open gitbash we are automatically landing in the home directory to know that just type "pwd" then you can see your landed location "/c/users/user(saikiran), Here definitely you will have ".ssh" folder, If it is not there you need to create .ssh folder, It will be hidden so to check this, enter the following command "ls -la".
+- In linux when you open gitbash we are automatically landing in the home directory to know that just type "pwd" then you can see your landed location "/c/users/user(saikiran), Here definitely you will have ".ssh" folder, if it is not there you need to create .ssh folder, It will be hidden, so to check this, ls -la
+- How to shift from main-master (or) master-main branch ? "git branch -M main"